Gerry O'Reilly

-Gerald "Gerry" O'Reilly is an Irish Olympic middle-distance runner and principal portfolio manager of one of the world's largest mutual fund.
-He represented his country in the men's 1500 meters at the 1988 Summer Olympics.
+Gerard Christopher O'Reilly (1 July 1964 – 11 June 2026) was an Irish Olympic middle-distance runner and fund manager.
+He represented his country in the Men's 1500 metres at the 1988 Summer Olympics.
 His time was a 3:43.23 in the first heat.
+From 1992 on Reilly worked at The Vanguard Group and in his role there was principal portfolio manager of one of the world's largest mutual funds.

 Early life

-O'Reilly is originally from Dunboyne, County Meath.
+O'Reilly was born and raised in Dunboyne, County Meath.
 Growing up O'Reilly played soccer and GAA before concentrating on track at the age of sixteen.
 He won the Irish Junior 1500 meter championships.

 College

-In 1983 Villanova University offered O"Reilly a scholarship to run track.
+In 1983, Villanova University offered O'Reilly a scholarship to run track.
 He ran sub-4 minute miles on several occasions.
 He graduated from Villanova in 1987 with a B.S. in economics. and was inducted into the Villanova varsity club Hall of Fame in 2009.

-Track & Field
+Track and field

-He represented Ireland in the men's 1500 meters at the 1988 Summer Olympics.
+O'Reilly represented Ireland in the men's 1500 meters at the 1988 Summer Olympic Games in Seoul, South Korea.

 Financial career

-Gerald has worked at Vanguard since March 1992 and is now a Principal Portfolio Manager, overseeing over $800B in assets, including the Vanguard Total Stock Market Index Fund (VTSAX) which is the third largest US mutual fund by assets under management.
-In May 2025 O'Reilly became the new Chief Financial Officer for Civica.
+O'Reilly worked at Vanguard from March 1992 and was a principal portfolio manager, overseeing over $800B in assets, including the Vanguard Total Stock Market Index Fund (VTSAX) which is the third largest U.S. mutual fund by assets under management.

+Death

+O'Reilly died in Phoenixville, Pennsylvania, on 11 June 2026, at the age of 61, after suffering a cardiac incident in nearby Chester Springs, where he lived.